 For the next Research Excellence Framework (REF) process there is a policy on open access.

-This policy states that to be eligible for the inclusion for the REF journal articles and conference papers accepted on or after 1 April 2016 must be deposited into a repository.
+This policy states that to be eligible for the inclusion for the REF journal articles and conference contributions accepted on or after 1 April 2016 must be deposited into a repository.
 University of Warwick’s policy is that all outputs should be deposited in our institutional repository, WRAP.

 3 step process to compliance with the policy